Museum of York County

 History

-The Museum of York County in Rock Hill, South Carolina, originally the Children’s Nature Museum of Rock Hill, opened in 1950 as a result of a community effort led by the Junior Welfare League, to create a cultural opportunity for area children.
+Museum of York County in Rock Hill, South Carolina, originally the Children’s Nature Museum of Rock Hill, opened in 1950 as a result of a community effort led by the Junior Welfare League, to create a cultural opportunity for area children.
 With the Stans African animal collection acquisition in the late 1950s, a larger space was necessary.
 The new building, which the museum now occupies, opened in 1965 and featured dioramas showcasing the African collection.
-In 1976 the Children’s Nature Museum of Rock Hill became the Museum of York County.
-The Settlemyre Planetarium opened at the Museum of York County in 1977.
-In 1978, the museum became repository for the Vernon Grant collection of illustration art by the originator of Snap!® Crackle!® Pop!®.
+In 1976, the Children’s Nature Museum of Rock Hill became Museum of York County.
+The Settlemyre Planetarium opened at Museum of York County in 1977.
+In 1978, the Museum became repository for the Vernon Grant collection of illustration art by the originator of Snap!® Crackle!® Pop!®.

 What's Happening

-Citizen Science Photo Contest: Spring Flowers
+Citizen Science Photo Contest: Birds of Prey and Mammals

 View All Events